Battle of Noheji: Battle

-Consequences
+Aftermath

 As a result of this minor skirmish, Tsugaru Domain was able to prove its defection from the Ōuetsu Reppan Dōmei and loyalty to the imperial cause.
 Tsugaru forces later joined the imperial army in attacking the Republic of Ezo at Hakodate.
 As a result, the entire clan was able to evade the punishment meted out by the government on the northern domains after the establishment of the Meiji government.
 On November 6, 1869, Hirosaki Domain dispatched two emissaries to Noheji, to meet with the leaders of Makado hamlet.
 The emissaries claimed that the Tsugaru clan had been forced into attacking Noheji under pressure from Saga Domain, and offered rice and timber for the rebuilding of the hamlet.